How to boost manager accountability with clarity and consistency

 There’s often a lot of information coming downstream for them to share, and if it’s not organized effectively, it quickly becomes overwhelming.
 That’s where you come into play.

-By creating organized messaging, setting clear expectations for interactions with reports, and soliciting feedback to share with leaders, you make a manager’s job easier.
+By creating an organized messaging strategy, setting clear expectations for interactions with reports, and soliciting feedback to share with leaders, you make a manager’s job easier.

 Stay organized to cut crossed wires